unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 When it comes to delivering, it’s really about going into the room and thinking less about the spreadsheets, the numbers and the money you’re asking for, but starting upfront with getting stakeholders into the wireframes and having a play, and feel excited and proud of what you’ve all done, as a team.
 Then the money conversation becomes much easier.<br/>
 <br/>

-## Talk 3: How to demonstrate value quickly and get buy-in early
+## Talk 3: 'How to demonstrate value quickly and get buy-in early'

 Martyn Evans ([@martynrevans](https://twitter.com/martynrevans))<br/>
 Head of Product<br/>